jakubpulaczewski/pipeline-flow/docs/pages/examples.rst

 Examples
 ===========
-This section provides examples of common data pipeline use cases and how to implement them using ``pipeline-orchestrator``.
+This section provides examples of common data pipeline use cases and how to implement them using ``pipeline-flow``.